yednapg/space-invaders/README.md

 # Space Invaders

-This is a simple SPACE INVADER game create using PYGAME whihc have sound and lot's of keyboard functions.
+This is a simple SPACE INVADER game create using PYGAME which have sound and lot's of keyboard functions.

 # Library Used